 Did you know that February is American Heart Month?
 For the month of February, we will be highlighting the different food groups in MyPlate and how you and your family can easily incorporate them into a heart healthy diet!

-The American Heart Association recommends at least three servings of fiber-rich whole grains a day.
+The American Heart Association recommends that at least half of the grains you eat are whole grains, especially fiber-rich whole gains.
 Fiber is important for heart health as it can help lower risks of heart disease, improve cholesterol levels, and reduce risks of stroke, obesity, and type 2 diabetes.
 Fiber can also help to satisfy hunger and keep you full for longer, helping you to maintain a healthy weight.

-Whole grains, like oatmeal, whole grain pasta and barley, brown rice, and air-popped popcorn also contain iron, which help to transport oxygen in the blood, and B vitamins, which help to maintain metabolism.
+Common examples of whole grains foods include whole grain breads, ready-to-eat cereals, whole grain pasta, oatmeal, brown and wild rice, whole grain tortillas, barley, and air-popped popcorn.
+Whole grain foods can also contain iron, which help to transport oxygen in the blood, and B vitamins, which help to maintain metabolism.

-Try switching your morning toast up with some whole wheat bread or oatmeal instead, or swap white rice for brown or wild rice with dinner.
-These changes will help to improve your overall dietary pattern and may help to improve your heart health!
+Small changes like these can help to improve your overall dietary pattern and may help to improve your heart health!